 The tool works by running locally on Macs, PCs, or servers and routing requests through whatever AI provider you choose - OpenAI, Anthropic, or Google.
 You chat with it through WhatsApp, Telegram, Signal, Discord, or iMessage, and it performs tasks across your apps and browser.
 Federico Viticci at MacStories installed it on his M4 Mac Mini and configured daily audio briefings synthesized from his calendar, Notion workspace, and Todoist tasks.
 Other users on X are using it to manage reminders, track health metrics, and even communicate with clients autonomously.

 What makes Moltbot different from Siri or Alexa is its depth of system access.
-It can read and write files, execute shell commands, run scripts, and control your browser with the precision of a human operator. asked it to give itself an animated face and reported it spontaneously added sleep animations without being prompted. it outperforms every mainstream AI agent they've tested for complex multi-step workflows.
+It can read and write files, execute shell commands, run scripts, and control your browser with the precision of a human operator.
+One developer asked it to give itself an animated face and reported it spontaneously added sleep animations without being prompted.
+Users claim it outperforms every mainstream AI agent they've tested for complex multi-step workflows.